 Trip Overview:

 Immerse yourself in the history, culture, and scenery of Guatemala.
 Wander the cobbled streets of the old capital, La Antigua, whilst unravelling the country's intricate past.
-Take a dip in Lake Atitlán, the most beautiful lake in the world, before visiting ancient Mayan villages.
+Kayak on Lake Atitlán, the most beautiful lake in the world, before visiting ancient Mayan villages.
 Pick up a bargain at the market town of Chichicastenango, whilst learning about Mayan syncretism.
-Along the way, discover what makes Guatemala the Mayan Heartland and the
+Along the way, sip on world-class coffees and discover what makes Guatemala the Mayan Heartland and the Land of Eternal Spring.

 Highlights:

-Hike through the lava field of Volcan Pacaya.
+• Hike through an active lava field

-Stay at a beautiful boutique lodge on the shores of Lake Atitlán.
+• Stay at a beautiful boutique lodge on the shores of Lake Atitlán.

-Explore the ancient capital of the Kaqchikel Mayan Kingdom.
+• Explore the ancient capital of the Kaqchikel Mayan Kingdom.

 ITINERARY